Dhaval97/Github-Cheat-Sheet/README.md

 # Github-Cheat-Sheet
-All Git commands at one place - FOR BEGINNERS
+All Git commands at one place